Everything you need to know before you go.

 All bathrooms are stocked with hand soap, body wash, shampoo, conditioner, and hair dryers.
 Towels and wash cloths are provided for each guest.

 There are plenty of other critters living on or visiting the property, including coyotes, rabbits, ground squirrels, mice, lizards, snakes, and plenty of birds, like quail and roadrunners.
 If you are lucky you may see a bobcat.
 From a safety standpoint, about the only thing that you need to keep your eyes open for are rattlesnakes (even though we have never seen one on this retreat property).
 Making a little noise with your feet as you wander the property will help alert them to your approach and let them retreat (they want to meet you even less than you want to meet them).
 Please keep doors shut at all times, and never leave any food outside.
 Mice have been known to dash into the structures in search of food – another reason to keep the doors shut at all times.
 The retreat property sits adjacent to the Big Morongo Canyon Preserve.
 This area is a major stopping spot along the Pacific flyway for migratory birds.
 Keep your eyes open while at the retreat, you will notice an astonishing variety of birds.

 What meals are included?

 Breakfast, lunch and snacks are included in the price of the retreat, both for residents and commuters.
 We don't include dinner in order to give participants an opportunity to eat as they wish and explore the wonderful local restaurants and town.
 You can also use the kitchen in the main house to make your own plant-based dinner.
-There is a dining room, living room tables in the main community house, and an outdoor table and chair for dining al fresco.
+(Participants have made dinner together as a whole group and chipped in for groceries.
+It's up to you!)
+There is a dining room with a community table, living room tables in the main community house, and an outdoor table and chair for dining al fresco.
 Light snacks (bars, fruit, nuts) are allowed in your bedroom.